Dogs in the park

 Heritage Hills fenced area (temporary location at 260 Heritage Drive)

-Construction of the new Wye Elementary school begins in Summer 2018.
-In preparation for the construction activities, the boarded rink will close May 31 and a temporary fenced dog off-leash location will be located on the south side of Heritage Drive.
-Learn more about what Strathcona County’s role is with the Wye School replacement.
+Construction of the new Wye Elementary school began in Summer 2018.
+A temporary fenced dog off-leash location is located on the south side of Heritage Drive.

 Where can I take my dog on a leash?